| Trip code | ATT-HAAT |

 Student or group discounts available on request

-Customized pricing for families and special interest groups
+Customised pricing for families and special interest groups

 Booking your Helambu Ama Yangri Trek with Asiana Treks and Tours guarantees not only exceptional service but also local expertise, safety assurance, and cultural immersion.
-Start planning your Himalayan adventure for 2025 or 2026 today!
+Start planning your Himalayan adventure for 2026 or 2027 today!

 Helambu Ama Yangri Trekking Price Breakdown

 The cost generally covers airport transfers, accommodation in Kathmandu, meals during the trek, experienced guides and porters, permits, and transportation to and from the trailhead.
-Optional upgrades such as private rooms, luxury hotels, or personalized services will naturally affect the total cost.
+Optional upgrades such as private rooms, luxury hotels, or personalised services will naturally affect the total cost.
 Additional expenses you may encounter include international airfare, visa fees, travel insurance, personal purchases, and tips.
 By choosing Asiana Treks and Tours, you also benefit from transparent pricing, with no hidden fees, and support a company committed to responsible and ethical tourism.

 Price Breakdown Highlights: